LINQ Max Method in C#

 }

 Now, our requirement is to return the highest salary among all the employees.
 The following example returns the highest salary among all the employees using the LINQ Max method with both Method and Query Syntax.
-Here, to the Max method, we are specifying the numeric Salary column using a lambda expression.
+Here, we specify the numeric Salary column using a lambda expression to the Max method.

 using System;